 Here are all the places I stayed at in Portugal and how much I paid for each one:

 |Accommodation||Total Cost||Cost Per Day|

 |Porto Airbnb||$162||$81 (including tax)|

 |Porto City tourist tax||$3||–|

 Portugal’s accommodation prices are moderate, but affordable compared to other popular European countries.
-Mid-range accommodations will start at around $60 per night, but you’ll likely have to pay closer to $80 per night during the high season, especially if you’re in Lisbon.
-Here’s where I stayed in Lisbon and where I stayed in Porto.
+Private rooms at mid-range hotels will start at around $60 per night, but you’ll likely have to pay closer to $80 per night during the high season.
+Luxury hotels can cost anywhere between $300 to $1,000 a night.

 My average cost of food in Portugal was $24 per day.

 You can expect to spend approximately $25 a day eating in Portugal if you’re on a mid-range budget.

 Here are the cheapest meals I had in Portugal:

 |Sandwich & coffee||Sintra Castle Cafe (Sintra)||$13|